eclipse/omr/doc/compiler/il/ProgrammingIL.md

 I found that if you want to create your own OMR library then the easiest option is to add your sources to the `jitbuilder` component so that it gets built as part of the JitBuilder library.

-If you are writing executable programs it is convenient to model your project like [Tril](https://github.com/eclipse/omr/tree/master/fvtest/tril) which is an nice little testing library that allows IL generation [using a lisp like syntax](https://github.com/eclipse/omr/blob/master/fvtest/tril/examples/mandelbrot/mandelbrot.tril).
+If you are writing executable programs it is convenient to model your project on [Tril](https://github.com/eclipse/omr/tree/master/fvtest/tril) which is an nice little testing library that allows IL generation [using a lisp like syntax](https://github.com/eclipse/omr/blob/master/fvtest/tril/examples/mandelbrot/mandelbrot.tril).
 Alternatively look at the [JitBuilder samples CMake configuation](https://github.com/eclipse/omr/blob/master/jitbuilder/release/CMakeLists.txt).